adityakumar23/p4/readme.md

 http://p4adityak.me/

 ##Description
-This is a web application called Task Manager which cn be used to track complete/incomplete tasks for a user.
+This is a web application called Task Manager which can be used to track complete/incomplete tasks for a user.

 ##Demo